orbitalquark/textadept/doc/12_Compiling.md

 dependencies are installed is `/usr/local` and your compiler flags do not include them by default.

+#### Installing

+Textadept is self-contained, meaning it does not need to be installed and can be run from wherever it is located.
+However, if you want to install Textadept like a normal Linux application, run the usual `make` and then `make install` or `sudo make install` depending on your privilages.
+The default prefix is `/usr/local` but you can change this by setting `DESTDIR` (e.g. `make install DESTDIR=/prefix/to/install/to`).

 ### Cross Compiling for Windows

 When cross-compiling from within Linux, first unzip the GTK+ for Windows bundle